 As an eight-year member of the Boone County 4-H, Reece Thompson is known for inspiring younger kids to join the program.
 He’s also a three-year member of the United Way Youth as Resources Team and a veteran of Habitat for Humanity building projects in Boone County.
 And he’s only in high school.

-“It was life changing,” he said.
-“People stopped by the side of the road to ask what we are doing.
+“It was life-changing,” he said.
+“People stopped by the side of the road to ask what we were doing.
 Some of them even joined the effort.
 I felt like I was making a difference.”

 Thompson says his father is among the most important influences on his desire to be involved in service to others.
 After a successful engineering career, his father pursued a graduate degree in nonprofit leadership at IUPUI and is now looking to work full-time with Habitat for Humanity.
 His entire family has been very supportive of his commitment.